-Under federal law, a veteran who receives military retirement pay cannot collect VA disability benefits without giving up an equivalent amount of his retirement pay.
+Under federal law, a veteran who receives military retirement pay cannot collect Veteran’s Affairs (VA) disability benefits without giving up an equivalent amount of his retirement pay.
 Questions may arise regarding the division of military retirement and disability payments in an Arizona Divorce.
 Disability benefits are, under federal law, the separate property of the veteran.

-Therefore, in a divorce proceeding, a spouse cannot be awarded any part of the disability nor of any retirement pay the veteran waives to receive disability.
-Arizona law prohibits courts from making up for the waived retirement pay by awarding extra money or property to the spouse.
+Therefore, in a divorce proceeding, a spouse cannot be awarded any part of the disability nor of any retirement pay, the veteran waives to receive disability.
+Arizona family and divorce law prohibit courts from making up for the waived retirement pay by awarding extra money or property to the spouse.

 In the case of Howell v.
 Howell No CV 15-0030-PR (Filed December 2, 2015), the Arizona Supreme Court discussed what happens when part of a veteran’s retirement pay is awarded to the spouse in a divorce decree before the veteran waives a part of it for disability benefits.